 Did you end up with white marks over your paint after ceramic coating?
 There is no need to panic or freak out when you find high spots.
 Even experienced professional detailers are also facing this issue from time to time.
-It is probably the most common issue encountered when ceramic coating a vehicle.
+White marks after the ceramic coating is probably the most common issue encountered when ceramic coating a vehicle.

 What is the cause of High Spots?